definev/boundless_stack/README.md

 In this example:

-1. We define a `ScrollController` for each axis to control the scrolling behaviour.
+1. We define a `ValueNotifier` for the scale factor to control the zoom level.
 2. A list of `StackPositionData` is generated to hold the data for each element (layer, position, and size).
 3. We use `StackPosition` with a `StackMove` to enable the ability to drag elements around the canvas.
 4. We use `gridBackgroundBuilder` to create a grid background.